 The six-cylinder engine was upgraded to 4.0-litre capacity that same year, while May 1992 saw the legendary V12 powerplant become a 6.0-litre unit – with power increased to 313bhp as a result.
 But with the new XK8 waiting in the wings, the final XJS rolled off the line in 1996, bringing to an end one of Jaguar’s most successful sporting sagas.

-Not surprisingly, one of the XJS’s biggest enemies nowadays is rust, making it essential that you carry out thorough checks before purchase.
+One of the XJS’s biggest enemies nowadays is rust, making it essential that you carry out thorough checks before purchase.
 Underneath the car, start your inspection with the jacking points, as rot here can result in holes and general weakening of the area; push firmly around the jacking points for signs of weakness, and be suspicious of any uneven surfaces or fresh underseal.

 The XJS’s floorpans are also prone to rot, particularly around the coupe model’s seatbelt mounting reinforcement, where a strengthening plate on the outside allows water to get trapped; this then rots the floor, creating major problems.

-Even the galvanized, post-facelift (1991-on) XJS isn’t immune to rot, one of the most common areas being around the windscreen scuttle, which is tricky and expensive to repair properly.
+Even the galvanized post-facelift (1991-on) XJS isn’t immune to rust; one of the most common areas is around the windscreen scuttle, which is tricky and expensive to repair properly.

-Though many buyers might baulk at the thought of running (and maintaining) a V12, Jaguar’s classic powerplant is an inherently reliable unit – as long as its owner is fastidious when it comes to maintenance.
+Many buyers might baulk at the thought of running (and maintaining) a V12, Jaguar’s classic powerplant is an inherently reliable unit – as long as its owner is fastidious when it comes to maintenance.
 Its coolant must be replaced every two years (using good quality antifreeze), for example, as the radiator tends to silt up quickly.
 If the coolant in the XJS you’re thinking of buying looks brown rather than clean and green, then find another car.

 Check that the oil pressure is around 40–50psi once the engine is at normal operating temperature; and listen out for timing chain rattles, as the AJ6 (and 4.0-litre AJ16) unit is prone to this on higher-mileage cars, which might involve replacing both the timing chain and tensioner.

-Whichever automatic gearbox is fitted to the XJS you’re thinking of buying, check for smooth, quick changes up and down the gears, plus non-hesitant ‘kickdown’.
-If there’s any knocking from underneath, this is usually a problem with the gearbox mount, allowing the box itself to move.
+Whichever automatic gearbox is fitted, check for smooth, quick changes up and down the gears and non-hesitant ‘kickdown’.
+If there’s any knocking from underneath this is usually a problem with gearbox mounts, allowing the ‘box itself to move.
 On manual cars, check for any crunching of the gears (particularly on first and second) and make sure there’s no clutch slip.

 Look for steering leaks and listen for any untoward noises when turning from lock to lock.
 On the braking front, the all-disc standard set-up is relatively uncomplicated and has no inherent faults; check, however, that the discs and pads aren’t at the end of their life, and ask when the brake fluid was last changed.

-The rear suspension is contained in a subframe that also holds the differential; if possible, try levering down on the subframe mounts (with the body supported) to check for perishing, whilst rocking each wheel side-to-side to check the health of the hub bearings.
+The rear suspension is contained in a subframe that also holds the differential; if possible, try levering down on the subframe mounts (with the body supported) to check for perishing, while rocking each wheel side-to-side to check the health of the hub bearings.

 Any XJS was a well-equipped car for its time, which means plenty of potential for things going wrong.
 The electrics can be troublesome, so make sure everything is working as it should – including the electric windows, aerial and so on, whilst keeping an eye on any warning light glitches.
 Make sure the gauges are all functioning, and on convertible cars check that the hood mechanism is working correctly.

 The wood-veneer used on the dashboard, centre console and door cappings can suffer from cracked or even flaking lacquer on neglected cars, so check this carefully as a professional repair will be pricy.
 If you’re buying a convertible (or the rarer XJ-SC), check the condition of the hood itself, looking for any wear and splits in the fabric.

 For a car that started out in life as a disappointment to many, the XJS went on to achieve the almost impossible.
-Here was a car that frustrated those who were looking for a ‘new E-Type’ upon its launch in 1975, thanks to its hardtop-only spec and controversial styling; but by the early ’Eighties, the XJS finally began to fulfil its potential via roofless options and an extra engine choice, opening up a whole new audience as a result.
+Here was a car that frustrated those who were looking for a ‘new E-type’ upon its launch in 1975, thanks to its hardtop-only spec and controversial styling; but by the early 80s, the XJS finally began to fulfil its potential via roofless options and an extra engine choice, opening up a whole new audience as a result.
 The fact that the final XJS was produced 21 years after the original was in itself a major feat.